openstack-archive/networking-ovn/rally-jobs/README.rst

   Files will be located in ~/.rally/extra/*

-* ovn.yaml is a task that is run in gates against OpenStack with Neutron service configured with OVN plugin
+* ovn.yaml is a task that is run in gates against OpenStack with Neutron service configured with OVN ML2 driver

 Useful links
 ------------